 When you are starting out you want to feel as stable as possible to aid balance.
 You also want the most difficult thing for beginners (linking turns) to be made easier by the specs of the board.
 The best camber profiles for both stability and turn initiation, in my opinion, are Flat to Rocker and Hybrid Camber.

 So why are completely flat profiles or traditional camber profiles not an option?
 Simple, turning ability.
+We cover that next.

 A traditional camber profile has camber not only underfoot but also towards the tip and tail.
 This camber towards the tip and tail will make it easier to catch an edge-not good for a beginner.
-Similarily, a completely flat board will have flat towards tip and tail-also great for catching an edge!
+Similarly, a completely flat board will have flat towards tip and tail-also great for catching an edge!

 The Hybrid Camber profile has rocker sections towards the tip and tail to go with the Camber underfoot.
 This allows for a more catch-free ride.
 The Flat to Rocker profile, as the name suggests, also has rocker towards the tip and tail.

 In my opinion, in addition to the Traditional Camber and Continuous Flat profiles, the Continuous Rocker profile is also not the best for beginners, even though traditionally this was recommended for beginners-but that was before hybrid cambers emerged.

 The Continuous Rocker has been often recommended to beginners (but I think that was maybe before the hybrid profiles really took hold).
 This profile rocker underfoot which will feel “loose”-not ideal for beginners-and there are no camber or flat sections to add stability.
 It will be catch free for sure but will likely feel too loose to be good for beginners.